 To get in contact with NASS, please write to firstname.lastname@example.org

-Our next conference, the 13th conference of the Nordic Association for Semiotic Studies, titled “Feeling – Skill – Knowledge” will be taking place in Helsinki, Finland, 7–9 June 2023.
+Our last conference, the 13th conference of the Nordic Association for Semiotic Studies, titled “Feeling – Skill – Knowledge” took place in Helsinki, Finland, 7–9 June 2023.

 • Prof. emer.
 Tim Ingold, University of Aberdeen